supervisely-ecosystem/lemons_annotated/README.md

 ## Statistics

-Dataset consists of 6 images with a total of 26 annotated objects.
+Project consists of 6 images with a total of 26 annotated objects.

 The table below displays statistics per class: